AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/security/content/3-iam-roles/3.3-update-ui-service/_index.md

 ```

 ![Deployment successfully](/images/3-iam-roles/3.3-update-ui-service/image.png)
 *Figure 1.
-Deployment successfully*
+Successful deployment confirmation*

-Once the deployment is complete, proceed to the next section to test the `Cart` service integration with Amazon DynamoDB.
+After the deployment completes successfully, proceed to the next section to verify the `Cart` service integration with Amazon DynamoDB.